 It’s been a few months now since the Philippine Election was held in May 2022 and it’s by far one of the most hectic elections in history in our country.
-Looking back in 2021 when I left my media job for the Australian company, Octomedia, I worked for almost 5 years, I had no plans to jump to a new industry and was simply looking for my next job in media, NGO, marketing, or public relations.
+Looking back in 2021 when I left my media job where I worked for almost five years, I was looking for my next job in media, NGO, marketing, or public relations.
 I had no plans to work in politics at all, knowing how toxic the environment can be and how different the playing field is in this sector, but God had other surprising plans for me in store.

-Starting work under Yorme was a bit of a huge adjustment for me apart from working in a political climate since I was so used to working as a journalist in a remote setting reporting to an international media company for so many years and my work that time was mainly writing business news, not fully monitoring the news and also for so many years I haven’t done PR work.
-We also had to report to the headquarters for 5 days a week and on rotating weekend duty, at first in our original QC office and later in our Intramuros HQ in Manila, which was quite far from where I live and considering the high gas prices.
+Starting work under Yorme was a bit of a huge adjustment for me apart from working in a political climate since I was so used to working as a correspondent in Manila reporting to an international media company for so many years and my work at that time was mainly writing business news, not fully monitoring the news and also for so many years I haven’t done PR work.
+We also had to report to the headquarters for five days a week and on rotating weekend duty, at first in our original QC office and later in our Intramuros HQ in Manila, which was quite far from where I live and considering the high gas prices.
 But it’s true that when you love what you do, you can do any job despite its hurdles.

 Yes, all these came with the job, especially since this election is one of the bloodiest and most competitive we’ve ever had since former VP Leni Robredo and now, President Bongbong Marcos, was running alongside now VP Sara Duterte.

-I loved my experience working for a presidential campaign since I love what I do and was able to continue being a journalist, helping my team with monitoring the news, doing PR seeding to local fellow reporters and organizing presscons.
-It was quite an experience I won’t forget in my career, despite not winning the presidential race, it was still all worth it in the end because I believed in what Mayor Isko Moreno Domagoso can do, which isn’t merely a hearsay since he was able to show his capabilities in one of the most recent periods in our lifetime.
+I loved my experience working for a presidential campaign since I love what I do and was able to continue being a journalist; helping my team with monitoring the news; doing PR seeding to local fellow reporters, and organizing press conferences.
+It was quite an experience I won’t forget in my career, despite not winning the presidential race, it was still all worth it in the end because I believed in what Mayor Isko Moreno Domagoso can do, which isn’t merely hearsay since he was able to show his capabilities in one of the most recent periods in our lifetime.

-Yes it was tiring, traveling to and from Manila daily with a new work schedule I never had, at first starting from 2 pm until 8 pm in the office, then continuing news monitoring of late night TV news shows until midnight at home.
+Yes, it was tiring, traveling to and from Manila daily with a new mid-shift work schedule to do news monitoring in the office in the afternoon, then continuing working at home to monitor evening news until midnight.
 Later on, my work schedule changed to 12nn until 8 pm to do the news monitoring entirely in the office.
 This was so different from my former work schedule in the foreign media company I worked for which followed an Australian time, starting at 6 am until 2:30 pm every day!

-For several months, I learned a lot I must say from developing a thicker skin against gossip, issues, and controversies to catching the most important news and doing it fast.
-Controversies, especially from social media, about Mayor Isko Moreno were unavoidable to absorb – add to that feedback you will hear from some friends who support a different political candidate.
-They were some people who were quite savage and from everyday that we had to check both traditional and online media, we can’t avoid reading comments, though I try hard to skim past them and just focus on the news we need to gather.
+For several months, I learned a lot I must say from developing a thicker skin against gossip, issues, and controversies to catching the most important news and doing it fast to meet tight deadlines.
+Controversies about Mayor Isko Moreno particularly from social media were unavoidable to see and absorb – add to that the feedback you will hear from some friends who support a different political candidate.
+They were some people who were quite savage and from every day that we had to check both traditional and online media, we can’t avoid reading comments, though I tried hard to skim past them and just focused on the news we needed to gather.
 Yorme was quite a magnet to controversies.

-If you know me from before, I had a different politician I supported pre-elections but Yorme was also one of those politicians I really admired though like I said earlier, I was surprised he was running.
+Before joining the presidential campaign, I had a different politician I supported but Yorme was also one of the politicians I admired though like I said earlier, I was surprised he was running.
 When I began working for him, this is the only time I learned more about his character and how intelligent he is.
-Before the campaign, I merely knew him from what he was able to accomplish as a Mayor for 3 years and what was merely published in the news.
-This may sound biased but the truth is, when I knew him even more during the campaign,
+Before the campaign, I merely knew him from what he was able to accomplish as a Mayor for three years and what was merely published in the news.
+This may sound biased but the truth is I knew him even more during the campaign.

-He was more than just a pretty face, a former celebrity and the good looking mayor of Manila.
-He has the heart caring for Filipinos who go all out when there are calamities, wading through the flood waters, or being one of the first to respond to a fire in Baseco or Tondo.
+He was more than just a pretty face, a former celebrity, and the charming former Mayor of Manila.
+He has the heart of caring for Filipinos who go all out when there are calamities, wading through the flood waters, or being one of the first to respond to a fire in Baseco or Tondo.
 I saw and felt his sincere love for the Filipinos.

-We also experienced his empathy firsthand while working at the headquarters, particularly when we had a Covid-19 exposure at work in January 2022.
-He and his staff made sure those who were infected and were exposed had access to free medicines, and swab testing and were told to work from home temporarily until everyone is negative.
+We also experienced his empathy firsthand while working at the headquarters, particularly when we had Covid-19 exposure at work in January 2022.
+He and his staff made sure those who were infected and were exposed had access to free medicines and swab testing.
+We were told to work from home temporarily until everyone is negative.

-There are so many insider stories of course not everyone knew to know who the real Yorme is in real life.
-His passion to help, determination to fulfill his projects to make the Philippines better, his love for his family, and all the other things make him who he is.
+There are so many insider stories of course not everyone knew who the real Yorme is in real life.
+His passion for helping; determination to fulfill his projects to improve the Philippines; his love for his family, and all the other things make him who he is.
 I know I still don’t know him entirely being merely one of his staff on the media team but I saw his character in person.

-He may be called a Duterte 2.0, a seller of Divisoria Market, a BBM supporter, whatever you may call him but I can attest to that his integrity as a person, his empathy and love for Filipinos, and his intelligence – that’s why we all saw how capable he was as a former mayor of Manila.
+He may be called a Duterte 2.0, a seller of Divisoria Market, a BBM supporter, whatever you may call him but I can attest to his integrity as a person; his empathy and love for Filipinos; and his intelligence – that’s why we all saw how capable he was as a former mayor of Manila.

 Just like what we always say during the campaign, PILIPINAS GOD FIRST!